Botulism: Cause

 Clostridium botulinum is an anaerobic, Gram-positive, spore-forming rod.
 Botulinum toxin is one of the most powerful known toxins: about one microgram is lethal to humans when inhaled.
 It acts by blocking nerve function (neuromuscular blockade) through inhibition of the excitatory neurotransmitter acetylcholine's release from the presynaptic membrane of neuromuscular junctions in the somatic nervous system.
 This causes paralysis.
 Advanced botulism can cause respiratory failure by paralysing the muscles of the chest; this can progress to respiratory arrest.
 Furthermore, acetylcholine release from the presynaptic membranes of muscarinic nerve synapses is blocked.
 This can lead to a variety of autonomic signs and symptoms described above.

-In all cases, illness is caused by the botulinum toxin produced by the bacterium C. botulinum in anaerobic conditions and not by the bacterium itself.
+In all cases, illness is caused by the botulinum toxin which the bacterium C. botulinum produces in anaerobic conditions and not by the bacterium itself.
 The pattern of damage occurs because the toxin affects nerves that fire (depolarize) at a higher frequency first.

 Mechanisms of entry into the human body for botulinum toxin are described below.